-The following chart depicts our corporate structure together with the jurisdiction of incorporation of our subsidiary at November 30, 2019.
-All ownership is 100%.
+The following chart depicts our corporate structure together with the jurisdiction of incorporation of our subsidiaries at November 30, 2020.
+All ownership is 100% unless otherwise stated.

-Subsequent to November 30, 2019, the Company's Upper Kobuk Mineral Projects were transferred to the Joint Venture (as defined below), a newly incorporated limited liability company incorporated under the laws of Delaware.
-Each of Trilogy and South32 Limited hold a 50% interest in the Joint Venture.
+On February 11, 2020, the Company's Upper Kobuk Mineral Projects were transferred to Ambler Metals, a newly incorporated limited liability company incorporated under the laws of Delaware.
+Each of Trilogy and South32 hold a 50% interest in Ambler Metals.
 All mineral resources and mineral reserve estimates with respect to the Arctic Project and Bornite Project that are disclosed in this Annual Report on Form 10-K are reported on a 100% basis.
-See "Significant Developments in 2019".
+See "Significant Developments in 2020".